top-tier-ci-coders/pgmpy/Report.md

 Marcus Östling:
 *    5h searching for a project
 *    2h Geode (Project 1)
-*    6h identifying tests for GridCacheMapEntry (Project 2)
+*    6h idenifing tests for GridCacheMapEntry (Project 2)
 *    2h Document function requirements (pgmpy).
-*    5h Checking for cycles in DAG, I had some problems and that I needed to discuss with an author of pgmpy.
+*    5h Checking for cycles in DAG, had some problems and that I needed to discuss with an author of pgmpy.
 *    2h Moving two function from DirectedGraph to DAG.

 Andreas Gylling: